devsh0/HelloMachine/README.md

 ```

 ## Disclaimer
 This prototype utilizes a new, experimental feature that is still under evaluation.
-Furthermore,
+The method
-the method used here may not be reliable, and unexpected behavior or failures could occur.
-The
+used here may not be reliable, and unexpected behavior or failures could occur.
+The author
-author disclaims any responsibility for potential damage, data loss, or unintended consequences
+disclaims any responsibility for potential damage, data loss, or unintended consequences
 resulting from its use.
 Use at your own risk and exercise caution when deploying on critical
 environments.